florentpoujol/LeanPHP/docs/database.md

 Run the `bin/migrations` CLI command, it will run by default with the database connection configured for the current environment.

 To run the migration for a specific environment (useful to migrate the tests database), run it with the `--env=test` option (assuming your test env is named `test`).

+The migrations that have already run are saved in a table named by default `leanphp_migrations` so that running the command only run the migration that haven't been applied already.

+## Seeding data

+## Writing seeders

+Similar than migrations, your project's `database/seeds` folder can contain files which aim to fill the database instead of changing its schema.

+The name of the files should be prefixed by a number, a timestamp or a date so that they are sortable in the order they should run.

+The files can be regular `.sql` files, or `.php` files that return an instance of a class that extends `AbstractSeed`.

+## Running seeders

+Run the `bin/dbSeed` CLI command, it will run by default with the database connection configured for the current environment.

+To run the seeders for a specific environment (useful to target the tests database), run it with the `--env=test` option (assuming your test env is named `test`).

+Unlike migrations, we do not keep track of which seeders have run.
+Typically, this is fine since the main usage of seeder is to fill a database just after it has been freshly migrated.

+You can also run a single seeder file by putting its name as argument :
+`bin/dbSeed 20241002155300_my_seeder`.